 Political and International Studies

-Students wishing to extend their undergraduate degree in PAIS, or wishing to undertake postgraduate research in PAIS in the future, would normally complete an Honours program.
-Students wishing to undertake advanced research in Political and International Studies may do so in postgraduate research degrees.
+If you wish to extend your undergraduate degree in PAIS, or to undertake postgraduate research in PAIS, you will normally complete an Honours program.
+You may undertake advanced research in Political and International Studies in postgraduate research degrees.

 PAIS units may be included in the following undergraduate degrees:

 Advanced Diploma in Arts

 Bachelor of Arts